EngrSaad2/Advance-Music-Player/README.md

 If you are a developer who's interested in using my current codebase, I encourage you to fork this repository and/or directly contribute to it.
 If you decide to launch your own fork of this app on the Play Store, feel free to drop me a line so I can feature it on this GitHub page.

 ## Features
-Unofficial Google Play Music support.........
+Unofficial Google Play Music support........
 ID3v3 tag editing.

 Custom libraries support.